2015–16 Ukrainian Cup: Teams

+Bracket

+The following is the bracket that demonstrates the last four rounds of the Ukrainian Cup, including the final match.
+Numbers in parentheses next to the match score represent the results of a penalty shoot-out.

 Competition schedule

 Preliminary round (1/32)

 In this round entered 10 clubs from the First League, 14 clubs from the Second League and two representatives from the 2014 Ukrainian Amateur Cup.
 The round matches were played on 22 July 2015.